placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Here, we see a way in which, one could say, the Christian framework turns to thwart the propper functioning of the Socratic: we open with the Socratic, but the wrong-doer recieves the Christian---an accusation that they deliberately harbor contempt---and responds accordingly.
 I believe Coates is right in suspecting this kind of discourse to be unproductive.

 This pattern is a general one, though it seems especially common in racially-charged encounters, precisely because of the history of these "politics of personal exhoneration."
 Coates lists examples that span the entire twentieth century, from Michael Richards to Strom Thurmond to the segregationist residents of Levittown, PA.
 No matter how clearly their actions fit the structure and function of white supremacy, each of them manage to spin the accusations of racism as unjustified---even outrageous.

+This should give some sense of the way these frameworks shift and subvert each other: discrediting the claims put forth under one by rendering them in the light of the other.
+We have only seen this from the perspective of the Socratic, although later we will investigate it from the perspective of the Christian---in response to a demand for accountability.
+For now, suffice it to say that the Socratic *does* undercut this demand, and that we might recognize it in the phrase: "

+[not clear the dynamic is this equal]

 Coates's message to his son, "there was no golden era when evildoers did their business and loudly proclaimed it as such" (p.98).